kombiHQ/kombi/README.md

 ```
 </details>

-Additionally you can run Kombi from
+Additionally you can run Kombi from:

 <details><summary>Python</summary>
 <p>